redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 Finally, create a new Netlify site and hook it up to your Github repository (here's a [guide how to do so](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)).
-You'll see it automatically detects it's a Next.js website and sets the right build commands and plugins, although we're not going to need that as we'll build and deploy from Github Actions shortly.
+You'll see it automatically knows it's a Next.js website and sets the right build commands and plugins, although we're not going to need that as we'll build and deploy from Github Actions shortly.